Gino Cappelletti: Boston Patriots

-Cappelletti was out of professional football in 1959, back in Minnesota working as a bartender in his brother's lounge when he asked the Patriots for a tryout in the summer of 1960.
+Cappelletti was out of professional football in 1959, back in Minnesota working as a bartender in his brother's lounge, when he asked the Patriots for a tryout in the summer of 1960.
 With the launch of the American Football League (AFL) in 1960, he joined the Boston Patriots and was initially a kicker and defensive back.
-He switched to offense late in that season and teamed up with quarterback Babe Parilli to form a tandem nicknamed "Grand Opera Twins", due to their Italian surnames.
-Cappelletti won AFL MVP honors in 1964, led the league in scoring five times and was a five-time AFL All-Star.
-One of 20 AFL players active during the entirety of the league's ten-year existence, Cappelletti, George Blanda, and Jim Otto were the only players who played in every one of his team's AFL games.
-He played with the Patriots all 11 years in Boston, from 1960 through the 1970 NFL merger season, and retired in late August 1971 at age 37; he was the AFL's all-time leading scorer with 1,130 points (42 TDs, 176 FGs and 342 PATs) and among the AFL's top ten all-time receivers in yards and in receptions.
-Cappelletti had two of the top five scoring seasons in pro football history, with 155 points in 1964 and 147 points in 1961 (14-game seasons).
+He switched to offense late in that season and teamed with quarterback Babe Parilli to form a tandem nicknamed "Grand Opera Twins", due to their Italian surnames.
+Cappelletti won AFL MVP honors in 1964, led the league in scoring five times, and was a five-time AFL All-Star.
+One of 20 AFL players active during the entirety of the league's 10-year existence, Cappelletti, George Blanda, and Jim Otto were the only players who played in every one of his team's AFL games.
+He played with the Patriots all 11 years in Boston, from 1960 through the 1970 NFL merger season, and retired in late August 1971 at age 37; he was the AFL's all-time leading scorer with 1,130 points (42 TDs, 176 FGs, and 342 PATs) and among the AFL's top-10 all-time receivers in yards and receptions.
+Cappelletti had two of the top-five scoring seasons in professional football history, with 155 points in 1964 and 147 points in 1961 (14-game seasons).
 His Patriots team scoring record lasted until it was broken by Adam Vinatieri on December 5, 2005.
-At the time of his death, Cappelletti was the Patriots' 12th all-time leading receiver in receptions with 292 catches and 10th in receiving yards with 4,589 yards.
-He was 5th in Patriots history in receiving touchdowns with 42, and had the second-most field goal attempts (333) in team history behind Stephen Gostkowski.
+At the time of his death, Cappelletti was the Patriots' 12th all-time-leading receiver in receptions with 292 catches and 10th in receiving yards with 4,589 yards.
+He was fifth in Patriots history in receiving touchdowns with 42, and had the second-most field goal attempts (333) in team history behind Stephen Gostkowski.